tdolby-at-uk-ibm-com/ace-keda-demo/tekton/README.md

 ## Getting started

-A Kubernetes cluster will be needed, with Minikube (see [minikube/README.md](/tekton/minikube/README.md)) and OpenShift 4.14 being the two most-tested.
+A Kubernetes cluster will be needed, with Minikube (see [minikube/README.md](/tekton/minikube/README.md)) and OpenShift 4.16 being the two most-tested.
 Other clusters should also work with appropriate adjustments to ingress routing and container registry settings.
-Note that the Cloud Pak for Integration (CP4i) has a separate pipeline the creates IntegrationRuntime CRs with custom images; see [os/cp4i/README.md](/tekton/os/cp4i/README.md) for more details.

 Many of the artifacts in this repo (such as ace-keda-demo-pipeline-run.yaml) will need to be customized depending on the exact cluster layout.
-The defaults are set up for Minikube running with Docker on Ubuntu, and may need to be modified depending on network addresses, etc. The most-commonly-modified files have options in the comments, with [ace-keda-demo-pipeline-run.yaml](ace-keda-demo-pipeline-run.yaml) being one example:
+The defaults are set up for Minikube running with Docker on Ubuntu, and may needto be modified depending on network addresses, etc. The most-commonly-modified files have options in the comments, with [ace-keda-demo-pipeline-run.yaml](ace-keda-demo-pipeline-run.yaml) being one example:
 ```
     - name: buildImage
       # ace-minimal can be built from the ACE package without needing a key